Do Psychometric Tests Work for Large Language Models? Evaluation of Tests on Sexism, Racism, and Morality: Discussion Conclusion

 \paragraph{Adapting Existing Psychometric Tests for LLMs}

-Low ecological validity of psychometric tests can have real-world consequences and hinder transparent evaluation of LLMs ---if a test concludes that an LLM exhibits low sexism, while its actual behavior remains biased, this could lead to the deployment of systems that amplify gender discrimination.
+Low ecological validity of psychometric tests can have real-world consequences and hinder transparent evaluation of LLMs -- if a test concludes that an LLM exhibits low sexism, while its actual behavior remains biased, this could lead to the deployment of systems that amplify gender discrimination.

 Several reasons could be driving these mismatches.
-First, psychometric items often ask for direct opinions on sensitive topics (e.g., ``Women are too easily offended''), which can trigger guardrails that may not activate in subtler tasks like reference letter generation.
+First, psychometric items often ask for direct opinions on sensitive topics (e.g., ``Women are too easily offended.''), which can trigger guardrails that may not activate in subtler tasks like reference letter generation.
 Second, Likert-scale closed answer formats widely used in current LLM psychometrics might confound evaluations.
-Research shows that LLM responses vary with answer formats~\cite{li_decoding_2025, rottger_political_2024}, and open-ended formats, which align better with how LLM are used by lay users, may better reflect their behavior.
-We recommend adapting psychometric tests to better suit the specific context of evaluating LLMs.
-Future work could explore factors such as answer formats and model guardrails to improve the ecological validity of these assessments.
+Research shows that LLM responses vary with answer formats~\cite{li_decoding_2025, rottger_political_2024}, and open-ended formats, which align better with how LLMs are used by lay users, may better reflect their behavior.
+Recent work in LLM psychometrics has started adapting psychological tests to LLMs, introducing more realistic, open-ended evaluation settings and dynamic prompt generation frameworks~\cite{duan_denevil_2023, ren_valuebench_2024, scherrer_evaluating_2023}.
+These methods start addressing limitations such as fixed answer formats and prompt brittleness while leveraging the generative nature of LLMs.

+\paragraph{Recommendations for Psychometric Evaluations of LLMs} Based on our findings, we recommend adapting psychometric tests to the specific context of LLM evaluation.
+Valid evaluation requires behavioral tests close to real-world downstream tasks instead of relying on abstract psychometric tests, while retaining a strong theoretical foundation to ensure coverage of key construct dimensions.
+Future work could further examine the impact of factors such as answer formats and model guardrails to improve ecological validity.

 \paragraph{Issues in Validating Psychometric Tests for LLMs}